24Ryou/Codewars/codewars.md

 times = lambda x: lambda y: y * x divided_by = lambda x: lambda y: y / x
 ```
-# Convert a Number to a String!
+# Convert a Number to a String
 We need a function that can transform a number (integer) into a string.

 What ways of achieving this do you know?